Zentrik/SCpp/README.md

 If `CMake Error: The current CMakeCache.txt directory /home/SCpp/build/CMakeCache.txt is different than the directory /home/build where CMakeCache.txt was created.` then search for all CMakeCache.txt and in SCpp and delete all.
 Command to do this is `find . -name "CMakeCache.txt" -delete`, make sure you are in build directory when you do this.

-X is [mass, position, velocity, quaternion, angular velocity]. https://github.com/EmbersArc/SCpp/blob/master/scpp_models/src/rocketQuat.cpp#L20
+X is [mass, position, velocity, quaternion, angular velocity] (https://github.com/EmbersArc/SCpp/blob/master/scpp_models/src/rocketQuat.cpp#L20).

-U is [Thrust, roll_torque]
+U is [Thrust, roll_torque] (https://github.com/EmbersArc/SCpp/blob/master/scpp_models/src/rocketQuat.cpp#L27).
 ### Run

 Available executables are:

-* **LQR_sim** to simulate a trajectory with the classic MPC controller This didn't work with RocketQuat either for me.
+* **LQR_sim** to simulate a trajectory with the classic MPC controller

+    This didn't work with RocketQuat either for me.

-* **MPC_sim** to simulate a trajectory with the classic MPC controller.
+* **MPC_sim** to simulate a trajectory with the classic MPC controller

   I don't think this can be used with RocketQuat as scpp_models/config/RocketQuat/MPC.info is nonexistent.

 * **SC_oneshot** to calculate one trajectory with Successive Convexification